oserikov/Voyager-compose/README.md

 3. `docker compose up` will run Voyager agent and Minecraft server (or `docker compose up --scale voyager=NUMBER` to run NUMBER of Voyager agents in your Minecraft world)

 Problems:
-- agents pause and unpause world independently, I'm not sure if this is OK
 - agents pay no attention to each other